23d1/Modul-for-Craft-CMS-2/README.md

 ---

 ## To-do and known issues
-* Documentation of the back-end with front-end examples (way back on the back-burner).
 * Slideshows with "visible nearby" and no max-height set gets too much vertical padding.
-* CSS and Twig spaghetti needs cleaning up.
 * Pasting SVG code for the logo in the `Globals/Site` doesn't work yet.
+Will likely be a different approach.
-* Add more customization options to the backend.
+* Add more customization options to the backend, like gutter widths and so forth.
 * Slide text fields in Slideshows do nothing at the moment, but I have something built that needs a bit more work for the next release.
-* Add the front-end functionality for text content in slider blocks.
 * Make full render taxonomy/structure items page styling carry through.
 * Make menu toggle off enforceable on mobile devices.
-* Add background image functionality to rows (containers).
-* Update to the latest Bootstrap 4 Alpha.
-* Add thumbnail block; will be possible to override thumb settings on specified project in page/project layouts, for the ability to make more irregular grids of work, as opposed to floats and masonry only.